DExTRo-hash/Customer_Churn_Prediction/README.md

 - Visualization: To gain insights into model training, we visualized the training and validation curves for each model.
 These visualizations provide a clear understanding of the model's convergence and generalization capabilities.

-## Repository Structure
-- data/: Contains the dataset used for training and evaluation.
-- models/: Includes the code for defining and training the deep learning models.
-- results/: Stores the model performance metrics and visualization outputs.
-- notebooks/: Jupyter notebooks used for data exploration, model development, and result analysis.

 ## Results
-Detailed results, including model performance metrics, training curves, and insights from the experiments, can be found in the Results Section.
+Detailed results, including model performance metrics, training curves, and insights from the experiments, can be found in the results section.

 ## License
 This project is licensed under the MIT License.